 Undergraduate teaching assistants fulfill several duties, depending on the course and instructor to which they are assigned.
 These responsibilities include, but are not limited to: assisting the course instructor with class preparation and course materials (e.g., setting up equipment, maintaining course website, logging attendance, etc.), proctoring exams, assisting students in the TECM Lab outside of class time, leading discussion groups, and assisting course instructor with grading (e.g., homework, quizzes, lab reports).

 This is an hourly position available or renewed each semester based on performance.
 Applicants should have completed TECM 2700 with a minimum grade of "A," and maintain a semester and cumulative GPA of 3.0, and good standing with the University.

 Interested students should apply through the Career Center Eagle Careers.
-The AY19 position# 1797548 will be open for applications August 6-September 7, 2018.
+Job #1797548-Tech Comm Undergraduate Teaching Assistsant FY19 is open for applications from Friday, November 16 through Monday, December 3, 2018.

 Comm Lab Tutors

 The primary role of a Comm Lab Tutor is to provide quality customer service to the students in courses in the Department of Technical Communication at the University of North Texas.
 Under the supervision of the Director of the Comm Lab, tutors provide instructional support for individuals/groups of students, with respect to course-related assignments.
 Tutors generally work an average of 10-15 hours a week where they gain experience working with students to produce quality technical documents and presentations.